Alessandro Alunni Bravi

-Alessandro Alunni Bravi (born 23 November 1974) is an Italian lawyer and manager, best known for being Chief Business Affairs Officer of the McLaren and Driver Development Programme since 2025.
-Throughout his Motorsports career, Alunni Bravi held the position of Team Principal and Managing Director of Trident Racing and General Counsel of ART Grand Prix and Spark Racing Technology, amongst other ventures, as well as acted as legal counsel for over twenty years.
+Alessandro Alunni Bravi (born 23 November 1974) is an Italian lawyer and manager, best known for being Chief Business Affairs Officer of the McLaren Driver Development Programme since 2025.
+Throughout his motorsports career, Alunni Bravi held the position of Team Principal and Managing Director of Trident Racing and General Counsel of ART Grand Prix and Spark Racing Technology, amongst other ventures, as well as acted as legal counsel for over twenty years.

 Early life

 Alunni Bravi was born in Umbertide, Italy, and grew up in Passignano sul Trasimeno, home to Coloni Motorsport, which competed in Formula One between 1987 and 1991.
 A racing fan since a young age, Alunni Bravi often attended events at the nearby Autodromo dell'Umbria in Magione growing up.
 In 1999, he graduated with Honours in Civil Law from the University of Perugia, and subsequently collaborated as Assistant Lecturer within the Law department for two years.
 He also worked as a journalist, collaborating with the weekly magazine Autosprint.